salrashid123/tpmcopy/README.md

 5. On `TPM-B` use the imported key to sign,encrypt,decrypt,hmac

 It is critical to note the key that is transferred carries specific TPM policies which must be fulfilled upon use.
-These policies ensure the key cannot get duplicated beyond the target TPM or that a password is required when used (`tpm2_policyor(tpm2_policypcr | tpm2_policyduplicateselect` and `tpm2_policyor(tpm2_policyauthvalue | tpm2_policyduplicateselct`).
+These policies ensure the key cannot get duplicated beyond the target TPM.
+Specifically, the keys carry:

+* PCR: `tpm2_policyor(tpm2_policypcr | tpm2_policyduplicateselect`
+* Password: `tpm2_policyor(tpm2_policyauthvalue | tpm2_policyduplicateselct)`.

 For more details, see the section below on [Bound Key Policy](#bound-key-policy)

 ---